CantoLang/cantolang-site/docs/poetic_programming_manifesto.md

 ###Frameworks on Top of Frameworks

 Frameworks designed as customizations or extensions of other frameworks are doubly harmful.
 Programmers who love frameworks generally love building frameworks as well, and if a framework has been adopted for a mission the temptation to build a more suitable and powerful framework on top of the first framework is very strong.
 Any functionality that might be useful to multiple applications built on top of the framework is a candidate for the new intermediate framework.
-The goal is improve the efficiency of application development by providing more functionality "out of the box".
+The goal is to improve the efficiency of application development by providing more functionality "out of the box".
 Often however the result is that functionality is divided among different levels, and what might have seemed to be a natural division of responsibility to the original programmer seems arbitrary to those that come after.

 Furthermore, the new framework-on-framework cancels out many of the advantages of using a framework in the first place.
 Instead of implementing the program on top of externally-maintained, well-documented and widely-supported code, the program must be implemented on top of custom code that is much less likely to be properly maintained or documented over time.
 If the author of the framework-on-framework has left the company, there is a good chance it's not maintained or documented at all.